dimesha/myapp-android/README.md

 ## Implementation Details
 - **Firebase Integration:** Firebase authentication (`firebase/auth`) and Firebase database (`firebase/database`) are used for user authentication and data storage.

 - **ThronesAPI Integration:** Utilized to fetch and display characters in the app.
-Design follows specifications provided in the Figma link.

 - **Redux:** Implemented for state management across the application, ensuring a centralized data flow.